 What's the challenge?

-Mandatory climate-related financial disclosure regimes are now up and running in several jurisdictions, including the European Union, the United Kingdom and New Zealand.
-The specific disclosure requirements of each regime vary, meaning multinational entities may find themselves grappling with the need to report simultaneously under several similar, but nonetheless inconsistent, frameworks.
+CRFD regimes are now up and running in several jurisdictions, including the European Union, the United Kingdom and New Zealand, and now Australia.
+The specific disclosure requirements of each regime vary across jurisdictions, meaning multinational entities may find themselves grappling with the need to report simultaneously under several similar, but nonetheless inconsistent, frameworks.

-Meeting these increased demands across a variety of regimes will require significant capacity and capability building within organisations and across service sectors, including as to emissions reporting and accounting, climate risk assessments and assurance.
+Meeting these increased demands across a variety of regimes requires significant capacity and capability building within organisations and across service sectors, including as to emissions reporting and accounting, climate risk assessments and assurance.

-The specific content of disclosures is being developed by the Australian Accounting Standards Board, with draft standards (ASRS 1 and 2) indicating that this will include greenhouse gas emissions, climate-related governance, climate risk management and emissions reduction targets.
-The obligations to make climate-related financial disclosures will be civil penalty provisions similar to the current financial disclosure requirements under the Corporations Act 2001 (Cth).
+The regime's prescriptive disclosure requirements are contained in the Australian Sustainability Reporting Standard AASB S2 Climate-related Disclosures, with entities required to report on matters such as greenhouse gas emissions, climate-related governance, climate risk management and emissions reduction targets.
+The obligations to make climate-related financial disclosures are civil penalty provisions similar to the existing financial disclosure requirements under the Corporations Act 2001 (Cth).

-Separately, although initially subject to modified liability, entities will also be required to report on scope 3 emissions.
-Entities should begin to develop an understanding of the third-party data currently accessible to them and identify information gaps for the purposes of scope 3 emissions reporting.
-To do so, they can develop a scope 3 data collection strategy, and consider taking steps to agree with third parties' contractual arrangements regarding data provision in advance of the Australian regime commencing.
+Separately, although initially subject to modified liability, entities are required to report on scope 3 emissions.
+Many entities will already be in the process of understanding the third-party data currently accessible to them and identifying information gaps for the purposes of scope 3 emissions reporting.
+As part of this, we recommend entities develop a scope 3 data collection strategy, and consider negotiating third parties' contractual arrangements regarding data provision in advance of the entity's first reporting year.

 Australia has had to contend with a myriad of policy challenges and regulatory dilemmas on its path to net zero, and chief among them is the complexity of tapering the nation's emissions profile without jeopardising the financial viability of new and existing facilities.
 Policymakers are busy with major overhauls to Australia's climate policy framework (eg recent changes to the operation of the Safeguard Mechanism) that seek to address the concerns of industry stakeholders while also satisfying the overwhelming public desire for a rapid decarbonisation of Australia's economy.